-- 8. In some cases a full-time course may have one or more years of instance which are long, and one or more standard-length years.
-When determining which FTE to return as long for the equivalent part-time course, the following two principles should be applied: - a.
-The FTE over the entire part-time course should be identical to that of the full-time course. - The proportion of the FTE recorded as long should be the same on both the full-time and parttime courses.
+9. In some cases a full-time course may have one or more years of engagement which are long, and one or more standard-length years.
+When determining which years of engagement to return as long for the equivalent part-time course, the proportion of years of engagement recorded as long should be the same on both the full-time and part-time courses.